-• Generators that are Installed Capacity Suppliers are expected to Bid in accordance with Services Tariff Section 5.7.12 for all hours of the Day-Ahead Market.
-A dual-fuel Generator that has been assigned a default reference fuel type of gas, but is unable to obtain or deliver additional gas to its pipeline meter or LDC meter due to an OFO, might nonetheless be able to run on oil for the day.
-In such circumstances, it is expected the Generator will include a fuel type adjustment (from gas to oil) in its MIS Bid form.
+Generators that are Installed Capacity Suppliers are expected to Bid in accordance with Services Tariff Section 5.7.12 for all hours of the Day-Ahead Market.
+A dual-fuel Generator that has been assigned a default reference fuel type of gas, but is unable to obtain gasor deliver additional gas to its pipeline meter or LDC meter due to an OFO, might nonetheless be able to run on oil for the day.
+In such circumstances, it is expected the generatorGenerator will include a fuel type adjustment (from gas to oil) in its Market Information System (MIS) bid Bid form.

-• Generators that are otherwise available, are expected to Bid for all hours in the Real-Time Market.
-A dual-fuel Generator that has been assigned a default reference fuel type of gas, but is unable to obtain or deliver additional gas to its pipeline meter or LDC meter due to an OFO, might nonetheless be able to run on oil for the day.
-By including a fuel type adjustment (from gas to oil) in its MIS Bid form, the Generator may avoid unnecessary mitigation.
+• Generators that wouldare otherwise be available, but for the inability to obtain gas due to an OFO, are expected to Bid for all hours in the Real-Time Market.
+A dual-fuel Generator that has been assigned a default reference fuel type of gas, but is unable to obtain gasor deliver additional gas to its pipeline meter or LDC meter due to an OFO, might nonetheless be able to run on oil for the day.
+By including a fuel type adjustment (from gas to oil) in its Market Information System (MIS) bidMIS Bid form, the Generator may avoid unnecessary mitigation.